 3. Farming background.
 Born on the land and you should hear the world and political perspective that has given him.
 Maybe not what you’re thinking.
 Or maybe so.

 4. Critical communication.
 Oh lawdy lawdy lawdy.
 If ever there was a role model for how to critically assess mass media, Adam Maidens is your man.
-We covered all this after I switched off the recorder, but you should purchase one of his creations or have something commissioned by Adam, if only to discuss media ownership and media content production with him.
+We covered all this after I switched off the recorder, but you could purchase one of his creations or have something commissioned by Adam, if only to discuss media ownership and media content production with him.

 What a breath of fresh air.

-Thank you, Adam.
-Check out his art and eloquent speechificationing:
+Check out Adam’s art and eloquent speechificationing: